 Since the amount of newly installed cables and phase conductors to the overhead lines varies greatly from year to year depending on the investment rate and type of project being carried out, the indirect emissions also vary greatly.
-Quantities of other materials and means of transportation also vary from year to year depending on the investments made.
+Quantities of to year depending on the investments made.
 The annual variations in scope 3 thus mainly reflect investment volumes.
 For this reason, Ellevio does not report on scope 3 in the sustainability report.